- Perform your movement repetition,

 Before the lesson

-My student here, a golfer in his late 70s, not a very good golfer, about a 27 handicap.
-Obviously you can see right away, as you've learned, there are probably some postural issues here, lots of little things going on.
-Once we dive into the golf swing you're going to see a lot of things.
+My student here, a golfer in his late 70s, is not a very accomplished player — roughly a 27 handicap.
+You can see right away, as you've learned through the RST system, there are probably some postural issues here, along with a number of other things going on.
+Once we dive into the golf swing itself, you're going to notice quite a bit.

-The purpose of this video is not to just diagnose this golfer's swing and show you things that you might have in common and how to fix them.
-We do a lot of that stuff with all the other videos; cause and effect relationships, and detecting problems in the golf swing.
+The purpose of this video is not simply to diagnose this golfer's swing and point out things you might have in common.
+We do plenty of that in the other videos with cause-and-effect relationships and swing fault detection.

-This is going to show you how to actually improve your golf swing - how to practice golf.
-This is showing you what I do every single day to produce the dramatic results and changes that you see on the website all the time, with all these students.
+This video is going to show you how to actually improve your golf swing — how to practice golf.
+I'm showing you what I do every single day to produce the dramatic results and transformations that you see on the website with all of our students.

 It's not that I'm a miracle worker, as I've mentioned before.
-I wish I was, but I'm not.
-What I'm doing is following the system that's laid out on the website, that I took a lot of time to create based on how the brain learns new movement patterns.
+I wish I were, but I'm not.
+What I'm doing is following the system that's laid out on the website — a system I spent considerable time creating based on how the brain learns new movement patterns.

-Let's first take a quick breakdown of my golfer's swing here.
-We're not going to spend a lot of time on this, but you're going to see a lot of pretty basic problems here.
-This was his first golf swing with a 7 iron that I recorded.
-He's just warmed up and we're just getting a couple on video to see what we're going to work on.
+Let's first take a quick look at my golfer's swing.
+We won't spend too long here, but you're going to see a lot of fairly basic problems.
+This was his first swing with a 7-iron that I recorded.
+He had just warmed up, and we were simply getting a couple on video to see what we needed to work on.

-He wouldn't hit the ball unless it was teed up about an inch or an inch and a half off the ground, because...well, you're going to see why.
-That obviously is pretty tough, to play golf once you get off the tee.
+He wouldn't hit the ball unless it was teed up about an inch or an inch and a half off the ground — and you're about to see why.
+That obviously makes it pretty tough to play golf once you get off the tee.

 Takeaway, before the lesson

-You can see that right arm is really bent back early in the swing.
-The right wrist is hinged, and the club is very, very, very deep behind him.
-Now you're going to start to understand why he wanted to tee the ball up all the time, because he never took a divot or, as he put it, "never took a divot on purpose."
+You can see that the trail arm is really bent back early in the swing.
+The trail wrist is hinged, and the club is very, very deep behind him.
+Now you're going to start to understand why he wanted to tee the ball up all the time, because he never took a divot — or, as he put it, "never took a divot on purpose."

-As he takes the golf club back, we see a couple other little things.
-We can draw some lines here, but we could be here doing this all day.
+As he takes the golf club back, we see a couple of other issues.
+We could draw lines here all day.
 Obviously, he's going to stand up out of the shot a little bit.
-His left arm is basically horizontal to the ground at the top.
+His lead arm is basically horizontal to the ground at the top.

 Top of swing, before the lesson

-Not, obviously, doing it correctly, so that's why you see that right shoulder start to dive in there, and then the club is just wide open.
-The club face is wide open here.
+He's not executing it correctly, which is why you see that trail shoulder start to dive in, and then the club face is just wide open.
 We have no lag.
-The right wrist is almost fully flexed back out.
-We have no hinge in there, no lag.
+The trail wrist is almost fully extended back out.
+There's no hinge, no lag at all.

-Then, of course, here comes the dreaded result, the dreaded top.
-That's why he wanted to tee the ball up, of course, so the ball didn't go very far.
-You can see that, obviously, he hit it pretty much near the top of the ball.
+Then, of course, comes the dreaded result — the dreaded top.
+That's why he wanted to tee the ball up, so naturally the ball didn't go very far.
+You can see that he hit it pretty much near the top of the ball.
 The ball hits the ground just in front of the tee, the tee doesn't come out of the ground, and it's no good.

 You can't play golf like that.
 I wouldn't play golf like that.
 I would quit golf and start fishing, and I hate fishing.
-I know that's terrible for a lot of you guys who love fishing out there, but if I had to play golf like this, which I know so many of you do, I would definitely quit golf because this is not fun.
+I know that's terrible for many of you who love fishing out there, but if I had to play golf like this — which I know so many of you do — I would definitely quit because it's just not fun.

 Here's the swing near the end of the lesson.
-He actually got a couple better shots in, where he pured a couple balls right out of the center of the face.
-I didn't get those on video as we were working on stuff, but we made some postural changes.
+He actually hit a couple of really solid shots where he pured the ball right out of the center of the face.
+I didn't get those on video because we were actively working on things, but we made some postural changes.

 This is a one-hour golf lesson.

-A little bit of postural changes.
-Let's take the club back, let's take a look at the takeaway.
+A few postural adjustments.
+Let's take the club back and look at the takeaway.
 Yeah, that's a little different.
-Let's take it back where he was earlier...about there; it's about level with the hands.
-The camera angle is a little off here, but you get the basic idea.
+Let's compare to where he was earlier — about there, level with the hands.
+The camera angle is slightly off here, but you get the basic idea.

-In an hour golf lesson, we've moved the club about three feet.
-That's pretty dramatic.
-The club's out in front of him, his right arm is straight, the right wrist is a good position.
-Huge differences here so far.
-He's turning, everything's a big difference.
+In a single hour golf lesson, we've moved the club about three feet.
+That's a dramatic change.
+The club is out in front of him, his trail arm is straight, the trail wrist is in a good position.
+Huge differences so far.
+He's turning — everything is significantly better.

-Now, the club's starting to go up, almost right through his forearm.
-This one's through his belt.
-There's definitely a difference here in these club positions.
-He stops turning here a little bit.
-Nothing's perfect yet; this is an hour golf lesson, mind you.
+Now the club's starting to go up, almost right through his forearm.
+Previously, it was going through his belt line.
+There's definitely a difference in these club positions.
+He stops turning here a little bit — nothing's perfect yet; this is an hour golf lesson, mind you.
 But there's the top of the swing now.

-That's a terrible excuse; I'm proving it here with somebody who's almost 80 years old, that you can get in a dramatically better position in one hour, and you can do it without having to fly to Florida or Colorado to work with me, if you start to understand how to use the website correctly and how to practice golf, and how I teach.
-That's what this video's all about.
+That's a terrible excuse.
+I'm proving it here with somebody who's almost 80 years old — you can get into a dramatically better position in one hour.
+And you can do it without having to fly to Florida or Colorado to work with me, if you start to understand how to use the website correctly and how to practice golf.
+That's what this video is all about.

-A little different position here at the top, to say the least.
-The club face is in a slightly different position, compared to where it was extremely shut here.
+A substantially different position at the top, to say the least.
+The club face is in a much better position compared to where it was previously.

-Now obviously he's still got some bad habits in here, but he doesn't have the big right shoulder hunch from the top here.
+Now obviously he's still got some old habits showing up, but he doesn't have that big trail shoulder hunch from the top.
 Obviously, in an hour I can't fix everything.

-He starts to come down, still losing a lot of lag, but here's a different thing.
-He actually took a divot on purpose, hit down on the ball, and look what happens to the ball.
+He starts to come down, still losing some lag, but here's the critical difference — he actually took a divot on purpose, hit down on the ball, and look what happens.
 The ball's up in the air!
 We can play golf from there.
-You're not going to be able to go out and shoot 65, but trust me it's a lot more fun than doing this.
+You're not going to go out and shoot 65, but trust me, it's a lot more fun than topping it.

 Takeaway, before and after

-How did we get Tiger Woods working over here?
+How did we produce these kinds of results?
 It starts like this.
-After these first couple videos I walked him through and said, "Look.
+After those first couple of swings, I walked him through and said, "Look.
 Here's what's going on.
 We've got to diagnose the problem.
 Here's how we fix it.
 We've got to fix your takeaway first, and your setup, obviously."

-We did those two things, and for about 10 minutes this is all he did.
-For 10 minutes, we sat here and worked on the takeaway, without a golf club, without a golf ball, without any distractions.
-I just made him do this over and over again, and I constantly provided correction.
+We focused on those two things, and for about 10 minutes this is all he did.
+For 10 minutes, we stayed right here and worked on the takeaway — without a golf club, without a golf ball, without any distractions.
+I just had him repeat the movement over and over while I constantly provided correction.
 "Get your hands here.
 Do this with your arms, this with your wrists."

-All this takeaway stuff is in detail on the website, so you have all the information that I gave him.
-I just sat there and watched him do it, made him do it correctly, made him do it over and over again, and do it perfect every single time.
+All of this takeaway instruction is covered in detail on the website, so you have all the same information that I gave him.
+I simply sat there, watched him execute the movement, made him do it correctly, made him repeat it until it was right every single time.

-Once I felt that he had the takeaway pretty well mastered without doing anything else, without a golf club, then the next step was to stack that another 10-15 minutes with trying to finish going to the top.
+Once I felt he had the takeaway reasonably mastered without any other variables in play — no golf club, no ball — the next step was to stack that with finishing the backswing.
+Another 10–15 minutes.
 Again, no golf club, no ball.
-Lots of reps, lots of focus, making him really pay attention to what he's doing here, to feel the right things, but more importantly it's stacking things.
+Lots of reps, lots of focus, making him really pay attention to what he was feeling, but more importantly, we were stacking movements.

-Then we stack it and we say, "OK, now I'm going to see if you can juggle two things.
+Then we stacked and said, "OK, now I'm going to see if you can juggle two things.
 Let's try to go all the way to the top," and he could.
-That's where we stopped, and we did that for about 15 minutes.
+That's where we stopped, and we drilled that for about 15 minutes.

-Then came back - no golf ball - and said, "OK, you're doing great there..."
-Threw a little club down here as a guide for him on the takeaway.
-Wow, that's dramatically different.
-That's dramatically different, and that's dramatically different.
-That's how you practice golf and actually make improvements.
+Then came the next progression — still no golf ball — and said, "OK, you're doing great there..."
+Laid a club on the ground as a guide for the takeaway.
+The result was dramatically different.
+Dramatically different positions, dramatically different swing path.
+That's how you practice golf and actually produce real improvement.

 Is it absolutely perfect?
-No, but this guy's been swinging like this and is obviously a very high handicap for a very long time.
+No, but this man has been swinging this way and is obviously a very high handicap for a very long time.
 It's a dramatic improvement.

-Then we did this for about 10 or 15 minutes.
-By now, in this hour-long lesson, I've spent probably 45 minutes without him hitting a single golf ball, apart from the couple that he hit just to get some diagnostic stuff.
+Then we worked on that for another 10–15 minutes.
+By this point in the hour-long lesson, I've spent approximately 45 minutes without him hitting a single golf ball, apart from the couple diagnostic swings at the start.

-Then we went and we started hitting golf balls.
-At first, every swing wasn't perfect.
-This is somewhere in the middle here.
-We were making adjustments.
-Had to get the takeaway dialed in a little bit better, but certainly it's better than this guy.
-Then we had to work on the top of the swing, and so on and so forth.
+Then we began hitting golf balls.
+At first, not every swing was perfect.
+This clip is from somewhere in the middle.
+We were making adjustments — dialing in the takeaway a little better — but it was certainly an improvement over what he started with.
+Then we refined the top of the swing, and so on.

-The point to this is anybody, no matter your flexibility, no matter your age, no matter what you've done or how long you've done it, can make radically different changes in less than an hour in your golf swing.
+The point is this: anybody, no matter your flexibility, no matter your age, no matter what you've done or how long you've done it, can make radically different changes in less than an hour in their golf swing.

 Takeaway drill

-All the information that I gave him, that he paid me $200 an hour to sit out and sweat to death in the Florida heat on the range with him, is the exact same stuff that's on the website.
-The difference is I forced him to do it in the right sequence and go back from Step One.
+All the information I gave him — the same knowledge he paid $200 an hour for while we sweated in the Florida heat on the range — is the exact same content that's on the website.
+The difference is I forced him to do it in the correct sequence and go back to Step One.

 Let's get the setup right.
-Once the setup's right, let's make sure the grip's right.
-Then let's make sure the takeaway's right, so on and so forth.
-Once we stacked all these things, we were able to get these types of results, take a divot on purpose, hit down on the ball, get the ball up in the air, we can play some golf.
+Once the setup is right, let's make sure the grip is right.
+Then let's make sure the takeaway is right, and so on.
+Once we stacked all of these components, we were able to produce these kinds of results — taking a divot on purpose, hitting down on the ball, getting the ball airborne.
+That's golf you can actually enjoy.

-That's what you guys have to do on the website.
-You have to understand that everything on there is on there, in sequence, for a reason.
-When you log into the website, when you start watching those videos in order, don't just go through them and watch them all.
-That doesn't do you any good.
+That's what you need to do with the website.
+You need to understand that everything is organized in sequence for a reason.
+When you log in and start watching those videos in order, don't just race through them all.
+That accomplishes nothing productive.

-If you go out there and watch all 200 videos on the website, you've done absolutely nothing.
-You've not gotten your $15 worth.
-There's tons of information in there, and that's certainly worth a lot, but as far as changing your golf swing, that's not where change happens, by you sitting there watching a bunch of videos.
+If you go out there and watch all 200 videos on the website, you've done absolutely nothing useful.
+You've gathered a lot of information, and that certainly has value, but as far as actually changing your golf swing, that's not where real change happens — not from passively watching videos.

 This is where change happens.
-Don't go through Phase One videos and just say, "Oh, OK, I got it.
+Don't go through Phase One and just say, "Oh, OK, I got it.
 Now let's go on to Phase Two...
 Oh, I got it.
 OK, Phase Three."
-It doesn't work that way.
-That's not how your brain learns.
+That's not how it works.
+That's not how your brain learns new movement patterns.

-Your brain learns through repetition and doing things correctly, continuing to repeat it and get the process oriented in the right direction so that you're making real change as you're learning a new movement pattern, which is what the golf swing is.
+Your brain learns through repetition and performing movements correctly, continuing to repeat and refine them until you're building genuine neural pathways.
+That's what produces real change as you're learning a new movement pattern — which is exactly what the golf swing is.

 It's not about hitting balls or putting the club in positions.
 You've got to learn to move differently.
 Learn a new movement pattern, go through those videos step by step.
-If your setup's good, start working on rotation.
-If your rotation's good, start working on the takeaway videos, and so on and so forth, until you can get to this point.
+If your setup is solid, start working on rotation.
+If your rotation is solid, start working on the takeaway videos, and so on, until you can reach a point like we demonstrated here.

-Then you can see, in an hour, if you're doing the stuff correctly, you can make dramatic changes.
+Then you can see, in an hour, if you're following the process correctly, you can make dramatic changes.

-The question that I pose to you is, are you going through the videos and just watching them to absorb a bunch of intellectual information, or are you going through the videos and working through them step by step, over time?
+The question I pose to you is: are you going through the videos and just watching them to absorb intellectual information, or are you going through the videos and working through them step by step, over time?

-I have a lot of guys who come up, and in the first week they watch all the videos and say, "OK, I got it.
+I have a lot of people come up to me and say, in the first week, they watched all the videos and ask, "OK, I got it.
 Now what do I do?"

-I'm like, "What are you talking about?
-You couldn't have possibly worked through those videos because this is..."
+My response is, "What are you talking about?
+You couldn't have possibly worked through those videos because..."

-For him to own this and get all of this stuff dialed in and get it perfect, which he can do, is going to take months, which means Phase One alone, just getting the setup right, is going to take a couple weeks for most people to own it, to where you can sit here and do it and tell me what you had for breakfast, and still do it right, and not be distracted by it.
+For him to truly own these movements and get everything dialed in and perfected — which he can do — is going to take months, which means Phase One alone, just getting the setup right, is going to take a couple of weeks for most people to own it.
+To where you can stand here and do it while telling me what you had for breakfast, and still execute it correctly without being distracted.

 That's when you own a movement pattern.
-But if you just go through and watch all the videos, it's not going to do us any good.
+But if you just race through all the videos, it won't serve you.

 Top of swing, before and after

-What I want to do is make sure that all of you, if you have questions about how to go through the videos, let us know.
-We'll try and continue to organize it and refine it more so that you can make golf swing improvements like this, but if you're just going through and machine-gunning the videos and just watching them all right away and saying, "OK, I got the Rotary Swing Tour down, this is a piece of cake," trust me, you don't.
-Once you understand how to practice golf, you'll soon realize that's impossible.
+What I want to make sure of is that all of you understand this process.
+If you have questions about how to work through the videos, let us know.
+We'll continue to organize and refine the system so you can make golf swing improvements like these.
+But if you're just machine-gunning through the videos and watching them all right away, thinking "OK, I've got the Rotary Swing Tour down, this is a piece of cake" — trust me, you don't.
+Once you understand how to practice golf, you'll realize that approach simply doesn't work.

 Go through the sequence, step by step.
-Learn the takeaway, then stack the rest of it on there, and so on and so forth.
-If you've had a chance to see what Bill is doing on the online learning groups, you'll see how disciplined he's making each student be on there, to work through everything piece by piece.
+Learn the takeaway, then stack the rest of the swing on top, and so on.
+If you've had a chance to see what Bill is doing in the online learning groups, you'll see how disciplined he makes each student be — working through everything piece by piece.

-He doesn't let you move on until you've got this piece worked out, just like I didn't let my student move on until he could get his arms perfectly where they needed to be, exactly as it's laid out in the takeaway video, because that is how you produce real-world results like this, where you're actually hitting a golf ball.
+He doesn't let you move on until you've got the current piece mastered, just as I didn't let my student move on until he could get his arms precisely where they needed to be, exactly as it's laid out in the takeaway video.
+That is how you produce real-world results like this, where you're actually hitting a golf ball with authority.

-If you have any questions, let us know, but you need to make sure that you go through those videos in the right sequence, in the right order, then you can make real-world changes to your golf swing.
+If you have any questions, let us know.
+But you need to make sure that you go through those videos in the right sequence, in the correct order, and then you can make real-world, lasting changes to your golf swing.